ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Duration:** Until dispelled

-You opens a gap into the magical map that have drawn, a plane of existence that reflects the boundaries of the world within the artist's creation.
+Yukari opens a gap into the magical map that have drawn, a plane of existence that reflects the boundaries of the world within the artist's creation.
 This map can take the form of a sprawling city, uncanny landscapes, dangerous labyrinth, or any other scenery one can imagine.
 All creatures within maximum of 1-mile radius are teleported into this dimension unless they succeed on an Wisdom saving throw.
 While inside, creatures can only move in this domain, a reflection of the creator's will existing as a pocket dimension, isolated from the rest of the multiverse, and time seems to flow differently, for each hour that passes inside, only 1 minute passes outside.
 Creatures within are trapped indefinitely, Divination spells can't locate or perceive the target.
 Nothing can pass through the boundary, nor can any creature teleport or use planar travel to get into or out of it.
 To leave the dimension, a dispel magic spell can save the victim only if it is cast as a 9th-level spell, targeting a creature inside and close to (25 ft. + 5 ft. per 2 caster level) the special component used to create it.
 Or the caster cast the spell with same component again opening the boundary.
 If the component is destroyed or dispelled by the Disjunction, all creatures inside immediately free from the dimension.

 To craft the component, following materials from various location must be used: